UBCEnvision/UBCEnvision.github.io/_projects/chemecar.md

 image: /assets/images/car.png
 permalink: /chemecar/

-headline: Design Build and Compete
+headline: Design, Build and Compete
 description: To design a car that can only be powered by chemical reactions.
 The process of creating the car involves building a power system (batteries, fuel cells, supercapacitors etc), selecting a stopping mechanism reaction, designing the circuitry, coding microcontrollers and assembling the mechanical components and car body.
 box: >
   UBC Chem-E-Car is a design team under the UBC Chemical & Biological Engineering Department that competes in the annual AIChE (American Institute of Chemical Engineers) Regional and National Chem-E-Car Competitions.
 The goal of the competition is to build a shoebox sized car that carries a given load of water within a given amount of distance.
 Chem-E-Car provides the opportunity for UBC engineering students to learn valuable technical and interpersonal skills.
 ---

-# 2021/2022 Recruitment
+# 2022/2023 Recruitment

-Closed for the year!
-Please feel free to follow us on [Instagram](https://www.instagram.com/ubcchemecar/) or [Facebook](https://www.facebook.com/ubcchemecar) and contact [chemecar@ubcenvision.com](mailto:chemecar@ubcenvision.com) if you have any questions!
+Chem-E-Car is excited to recruit applicants from different engineering backgrounds for all sub-teams for the upcoming school year!
+As a member of the team, you will gain valuable technical and interpersonal skills by working on fun projects that challenge you in new ways beyond the classroom.
+We highly encourage students with any level of experience to apply.
+Being on the team means you have plenty of opportunities for peer mentorship and working with team members with various skills!

+Applications will open on August 22nd - The application link will be on the [Chem-E-Car website](https://www.ubcchemecar.com/).

+To learn more and to connect with us at info sessions, follow us on [Instagram](https://www.instagram.com/ubcchemecar/).
+Feel free to contact us via email[chemecar@ubcenvision.com](mailto:chemecar@ubcenvision.com) for any inquiries about the team!

 <!--
 Chem-E-Car is excited to recruit applicants to all sub-teams for the 2021-2022 school year!
 As a member of the team, you will gain valuable technical and interpersonal skills by working on fun projects that challenge you in new ways beyond the classroom.
 We highly encourage students with any level of experience to apply.
 Being on the team means you have plenty of opportunities for peer mentorship and working with team members with various skill sets!